papadp/indieanalytics_unity_client/README.md

 3. Drag the `IndieAnalytics` prefab into your scene.

-4. Get an API key from https://indie-analytics.com/
+4. Register and get an API key at https://indie-analytics.com/

    Paste your API key in the `Client_key` field of the prefab.